omega8cc/boa/docs/MIGRATE-XMASS.md

 `/root/.my.cnf` are therefore transferred from source to target at two points: immediately after restore (so MySQL client tools work during slave setup) and again after promotion at cutover (belt-and-braces, in case anything changed).

+In between, the source keeps rotating its root password on its upgrade passes and replication carries the new password to the standby, so every live `xmass sync` and every autosync pass also compares the pair with the standby's and carries it when it differs.
+It is installed only once it opens the standby's own database; until replication has applied the rotation the old pair is the one that works, so it stays and the next pass retries.
+The replaced pair is kept once as `/root/.my.cnf.xmass_prev` and `/root/.my.pass.txt.xmass_prev`.
+Only a box that holds `/root/.standby.cnf` receives it, and a failed carry never fails the pass.

 ---